jagprog5/dev-guide/README.md

 Suppose there is some large tech stack being used; the whole system can't be run on a single developer's machine.
-This means that there is some environment which is shared between developers.
+This means that there is some environment which is shared between developers (an individual component will be deployed which interacts with the whole stack).
 There must be an explicit system so that developers are not interfering with each-other.
 This could be as simple as a messaging thread.